-Students will develop their knowledge and understanding of international relations, as well as their critical and analytical skills, by completing the required weekly readings and activities and engaging with the on-line seminars.
-Students will have a dedicated Tutor who will be available for feedback and queries equivalent to office hours of our on-campus modules through the on-line platform.
+Students will develop their knowledge and understanding of international relations, as well as their critical and analytical skills, learning and performance

+Gain practitioner relevant understandings of international relations through rigorous academic training by completing the required weekly readings and activities and engaging with the on-line seminars.
+Students will have a dedicated Tutor who will be available for feedback and queries equivalent to office hours of our on-campus modules through the on-line platform. · ·